cianeastwood/bufr/README.md

 ## Data
-By default datasets are assumed to be located in a ./datasets/ directory, this can be changed with the data-root flag in the shell scripts use to run experiments.
+By default datasets are assumed to be located in a ./datasets/ directory, this can be changed with the data-root flag in the shell scripts used to run experiments.
 The table below shows where the datasets can be downloaded from and the path where they should be stored.
 To start running the code only EMNIST-DA should be required.

 | Dataset     | Download                                                                                                                          | Location                    |